LostLuma/server-stats/README.md

 As Server Stats is also intended to be used by players eventually upgrading to Minecraft 1.8 (and beyond!)
 it also includes a statistics upgrade system to convert ID-based statistics to resource location based ones.

+### New Statistics

+Server Stats adds some new statistics that do not exist in vanilla Minecraft:

+- Sheep Sheared: Amount of times wool was harvested from sheep
+- Items Picked Up: Tracks the combined amount of items picked up

 ## Information

 To see your own statistics you can either install Server Stats on the client as well as the server to sync